🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 of reading

-You fell in love with this magnificent plant with spectacular flowers, but now its leaves are yellowing or, worse, its flower buds are falling off before they even bloom?
+You fell in love with this magnificent plant with spectacular flowers, but now: its leaves are turning yellow or, worse, its flower buds are falling off before they even bloom?

-The hibiscus is a demanding tropical plant.
+The Hibiscus is a demanding tropical plant.
 If it's thirsty, it wilts.
-If it's overwatered, its roots rot.
-The secret to continuous flowering lies in a delicate balance between watering the soil and the humidity in the air.
+If it has too much water, its roots rot.
+The secret to continuous flowering lies in a subtle balance between watering the potting soil and air humidity.

 Whether you grow it in the garden or in your living room, here is the complete guide to keeping your hibiscus happy and blooming.

-This is the one you often find at florists, with glossy leaves and bright colors (red, yellow, pink).
-It doesn't tolerate the cold and thrives in your living room or conservatory.
+This is the one often found at florists, with shiny leaves and vibrant colors (red, yellow, pink).
+It doesn't tolerate cold and lives in your living room or conservatory.

-In a pot, the soil dries out quickly.
-Hibiscus needs soil that is always slightly moist, but never waterlogged.
+In a pot, the soil dries quickly.
+Hibiscus needs potting soil that is always slightly moist, but never waterlogged.

 This is the most important point indoors.
-If the air is too dry (due to heating or air conditioning), the hibiscus becomes stressed and drops its flower buds before they open.
+If the air is too dry (due to heating or air conditioning), the hibiscus stresses anddrops its flower buds before they open.

 Save your flowers!